tbkfi/domain/README.md

   The standard open-to-internet tier of content and servers hosted only on controlled hardware (vps, co-location, or full-control).
 Has access to an increased swath of internal resources and content.
-Implements at least basic logging and access control if appropriate based on resource type.
+Implements at least basic logging, access control if appropriate based on resource type, and aggressive IP-blocking based on country and other lists.

 - **Private: LAN**
   The main physically isolated and secured network that implements full logging and